xolotl/OpenCon-Cascadia.github.io/faq.md

 ### When will registration open and close?

-Registration will open on October 22, the first day of Open Access Week and will close the day of the conference, February 1, 2019.
+Registration will open by the end of November and will close the day of the conference, February 1, 2019.

+### What's the schedule like?

+The main conf is Saturday all day, and the actual schedule will be released soon.
+On Friday evening, we will have a networking social at the Portland Mozilla offices.

 ### Will childcare be provided?